In this article, we’re going to look for the best cordless lawn mower.

 It cuts beautifully thanks to the 6 bladed cutting cylinder which gives you 79 cuts per meter.

 To make sure you cut every single blade of grass, there is a fixed rake behind the front roller.
 This stands the grass up right before it’s cut.
 That said, if you want an even better cut, you can upgrade to a 10 bladed cutting cylinder.

 Mowing heights range from 6mm – 32mm.
 Adjusting the height is easy using a single dial.

 It weighs in at 38.5kg so it’s by far the heaviest machine on this list.
 That said, it is the weight that contributes to the intensity of the striping effect.
 It’s also self-propelled so pushing it around the garden is no problem at all.

 And the Liberty 43 isn’t just a lawn mower.
 You can change the blade cylinder for other cartridges (for an additional cost) and take care of all aspects of caring for an ornamental lawn.

 These attachments include an; aerator, lawn brush, dethatcher, scarifier and verticutter.

 If your lawn is bumpy, uneven for full of meadow grass, it’ll be useless.
 The blades will jam and you’ll risk wrecking it.

-However, if you have well-cared for ornamental lawns which you’re serious about maintaining, the Allett Liberty 43 is probably the best cordless cylinder mower there is.
+However, if you have well-cared-for ornamental lawns that you’re serious about maintaining, the Allett Liberty 43 is probably the best cordless cylinder mower there is.